 The belief statements provided in Sections 5.2 through 5.6 of this Article are meant to further develop, not contradict, the church's general statement of faith referenced in Section 5.1 above.
 The general statement of faith combined with the specific belief statements outlined in Sections 5.2 through 5.6 constitute the official Statement of Faith of Hocutt Baptist Church.
 This official Statement of Faith does not exhaust the extent of our faith.
 We rely on the Bible itself as the sole and final authority of all that we believe as Christians.
 However, we do believe that our Statement of Faith as outlined in these bylaws accurately represent the teachings of the Bible and is therefore binding upon all church members.
-All teaching within the church and all literature used by the church shall be in agreement with the church's Statement of Faith is subject to church disciplinary action in accordance with Section 6.4 of these bylaws.
+All teaching within the church and all literature used by the church shall be in agreement with the church's Statement of Faith.
+Anyone in the church that is teaching or preaching beliefs that are contrary to the church's Statement of Faith is subject to church disciplinary action in accordance with Section 6.4 of these bylaws.
 The church elders are the final authority in determining whether certain teachings are heretical deviations from the church's core beliefs and/or Statement of Faith.